AC Optimal Power Flow

 Current Injection

-To calculate the current injection associated with a specific bus, the function can be used:
+To calculate the current injection associated with a specific bus, use:

 Current Flow